vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 SQL Server 2016 - Manual Deployment
 +++++++++++++++++++++++++++++++++++

-These instructions will walk you through cloning a VM (created in the :ref:`_windows_scratch` section), and using it as a base image to install SQL Server 2016.In this workshop you will manually deploy a SQL Server 2016 VM.
-This VM will act as a master image to create a profile for deploying additional SQL VMs using Era.
+These instructions will walk you through cloning a VM (originally created within the :ref:`_windows_scratch` section), and using it as a base image on which to install SQL Server 2016.
+You will then manually deploy a SQL Server 2016 VM.
+This VM will act as a master image to create a profile for deploying additional SQL VMs with Nutanix and Microsoft best practices automatically applied by Era.

 Deploy and configure Windows Server 2016 from clone ...................................................

 #.
-From the dropdown within Prism, select **VM**.
+From the dropdown within Prism Element, select **VM**.
 Select the *Table* view, if not already selected.

 #.
-Highlight your base Windows 2016 image.
-Right click, and choose **Clone**.
+Highlight your base Windows 2016 image, right click and choose **Clone**.

 #.
 Name the clone.
 This should be something that describes both its base operating system, and function (ex.
 Win16SQL16).
-Optionally adjust any VM settings based on your specific POC requirements.
-Click **OK** once complete.
+Recommend the VM name is 15 characters or less, since we'll be renaming the Windows server to the same name.

+#.
+Perform the following tasks:

+   - Eject the CD-ROM by clicking the :fa:`eject` icon

+   - Click the :fa:`pencil-alt` icon next to the CD-ROM

+   - Within the *Operation* dropdown, choose **Clone from image service**

+   - Within the *Image* dropdown, choose **MSSQL2016**.
+Click **Update**

+   - Select **+ Add New Disk**

+   - **Size** - 100 GiB

+   - Select **Add**

 #.
 Right click the new VM, and select **Power On**.